ChristianVisintin/Octopipes/README.md

 - Message exchanging between individual processes and groups
 - Free data format

+### How it works

+Before talking of the working flow of Octopipes let's introduce what Octopipes is.
+Octopipes is, indeed, an IPC server which takes care of:

+- Listening for incoming client subscription requests.
+- Assigning to each client two named pipes, one for transmission and one for reception.
+- Listening on client TX pipe and dispatch the messages to their recipients through their RX pipe.

+Octopipes working flow is pretty much simple and consists of a 4 steps lifecycle.

+1. Subscription
+2. Assignment
+3. IPC
+4. Unsubscription

+Each client can subscribe to groups or other clients for receiving messages associated to that node.
+The client, once subscribed, receives a pipes where to listen for incoming messages and one where to transmit to other clients.

+The entire protocol ruleset/workflow/reference can be found [here](docs/protocol.md)

 ## Supported platforms and Requirements

 Supported Operating Systems: